rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/SimpleDNSPlus-Readme.md

 The assumption is that you have your own DNS Servers using this server software set up.

 ## Setup
-You need to ensure HTTP API is enabled in Simple DNS Plus
+We need to ensure HTTP API is enabled in Simple DNS Plus

-We need to [generate an API key](https://developer.godaddy.com/keys) for the production GoDaddy environment.
 - In the main window
 - Click `Tools`
 - Click `Options`